 Description of Duties

-The Committee shall advise the Commissioner or designee on:
+The Committee shall advise the Food and Drug Administration on:

 Agency or Official to Whom the Committee Reports

 The Committee provides advice to the Commissioner of Food and Drugs.

 Management and support services shall be provided by the Center for Devices and Radiological Health.